 Artificial intelligence and machine learning often appear simultaneously, especially in topics like big data and analytics.
 These terms are used interchangeably yet they are different from each other.
-This note aims to delineate the two.
+This note aims to delineate the difference between AI and Machine Learning.

 The Rise of Artificial Intelligence